 Fireplace mantel

 This fireplace wall was built with three sets of bricks sticking out to support a beam.
-I purchased a 7 1/2” x 5 1/2” fir for the 104″ beam, which the intention to cover the double upper and single lower bricks.
-The beam weighed over 100 lbs., and I decided to trim it down to 5 1/2” x 5″ and let the lower bricks be exposed.
-The beam was stained with a reddish tint to make it look a bit more aged, and was finished with two coats of Watco oil finish.
-The upper course of bricks were made with holes in them, though which I was able to secure the beam with 4″ bolts.
+I purchased a 7 1/2” x 5 1/2” fir for the 104″ beam, with the intention to cover the double upper and single lower bricks.
+The beam weighed over 100 lbs., and I decided to trim it down to 5 1/2″ x 5″ and let the lower bricks be exposed.
+The beam was stained with a reddish tint to make it look a bit more aged and was finished with two coats of Watco oil finish.
+The upper course of bricks was made with holes in them, through which I was able to secure the beam with 4″ bolts.

 Fireplace wall